w3-sahilkumar/Customer-Behaviour-Analysis/README.md

 ## 📊 Project Overview

-This project analyzes customer shopping behavior for a retail business to identify purchasing patterns, customer segments, product performance, discount behavior, and factors influencing customer spending.

 The project follows an **end-to-end data analytics workflow**, starting with data exploration and cleaning in Python, followed by advanced SQL analysis in MySQL and interactive business intelligence reporting in Power BI.

-The goal is to transform raw customer data into **actionable business insights** that can support marketing, customer engagement, product strategy, and revenue optimization.

 ---